 Check out your local library for Respect and Family or they are available to purchase directly through Magabala Books or via our website.

 August 12th is Love Your Book Shop Day!
-It’s the day book shop owners get to celebrate all of the lovely folks who come into our shops, while book lovers around the country get to celebrate their local independent book shop.
-We can’t wait!
-We’re having a party and will have other exciting celebrations to be …
+It’s the day book shop owners get to celebrate all of the lovely folks who come into our shops, while book lovers around …

 Gus Gordon is an internationally acclaimed illustrator and author.
 He has illustrated and written over 80 books for children.
-His illustrations are known for their loose and energetic line work, mixed media and humour.
-Gus’s first picture book, Wendy, was a Notable Book in the 2010 Children’s Book Council of Australia (CBCA) Picture Book of the …
+His illustrations are known for their loose and energetic line work, …

-August 12th is Love Your Book Shop Day!
-It’s the day book shop owners get to celebrate all of the lovely folks who come into our shops, while book lovers around the country get to celebrate their local independent book shop.
-We can’t wait!
-We’re having a party and will have other exciting celebrations to be …
+August 10th is Love Your Book Shop Day!
+It’s the day book shop owners get to celebrate all of the lovely folks who come into our shops, while book lovers around …

 Family – A Discussion with Aunty Fay Muir & Sue Lawson